Although outdoor thin stone veneer is durable, several common maintenance issues may appear over time.

 Understanding these common issues allows property owners to maintain stone veneer walls more effectively and reduce long-term repair costs.

-Long-Term Benefits of Using Artificial Culture Stone
+Benefits of Using Random Loose Stone Outdoors